zionahar/Circle-detection/README.md

-# Circle-detection
+# Circle detection & Color classification - in MATLAB
-Circle detection in an image using hough transform + classification of the color of each circle found.
+Circle detection using hough transform + classification of the color of each circle found.
 Applied on assorted tomatoes image.